-This outfitter is honest and will work for you.
-He offers some good elk, whitetail and mule deer and also deer/antelope combos.
-They hunt approximately 175,000 acres.
-As you can see from the pictures his mule deer and whitetails are good representative animals, with some trophy animals too.
-He has a number of ranches to hunt.
-Whitetails commonly are in the 130-155 class- good deer!
-His mulies are in the 155 to 175 class- also good deer!
-Of course he also has taken much larger deer (and smaller), but these are the common ranges size wise.
-His antelope are good and his elk hunting can produce some really big bulls.
-Normally you can expect to see at least two dozen bucks in the course of your hunt, and you can see nearly that many sometimes in a single day!
-So you need to look hard at this operation if you want a nice deer or if you want a good elk with bow!
-Success on deer and antelope borders on 90 to 100% with rifle, less with bow of course.
-He hunts both Montana and North Dakota.
+This outfitter offers good elk, solid 8- to 10-point whitetails, and gray-muzzled mule deer.
+Deer and antelope can be combined for very good combo hunts.
+The outfitter hunts approximately 175,000 acres.
+As you can see from the pictures, his clients take some impressive mule deer and whitetails.
+The outfitter has a number of ranches to hunt.
+Whitetails commonly are in the 130- to 155-inch class; mulies are typically in the 155- to 175-inch class.
+The outfitter has trophy ranches that produce even bigger bucks in the 165- to 190-inch range.
+The antelope are representative 13- to -15-inch goats, but chances for an even better buck are possible.
+Elk hunting means solid 5×5 and 6×6 bulls.
+Hunters can expect to see at least two dozen bucks in the course of a hunt and sometimes you can see that many in a single day!
+So you need to look hard at this outfitter if you want a high-success deer hunt, or if you want a good elk hunt with bow.
+Success on deer and antelope borders on 90% to 100% with rifle, and slightly less with bow.

 He has been in business for over 20 years hunting mule deer, whitetail deer, elk, antelope, turkey, upland birds, varmints, black bear and mountain lion.
 We have worked with him for about 10 years.
 He has hunts for the rifleman, muzzleloader and archery enthusiast.
 His hunts are located in Eastern Montana and western North Dakota; and on private property in Montana and North Dakota as well as the Lewis and Clark National Forest in central Montana.
 The hunting camps vary from wall tents, to camper trailers, to cabins to his home base lodge in some of the best-known deer country in Montana, the Powder River Breaks, the Milk River, and the Yellowstone River drainages.